2009 Beledweyne bombing

-The Beledweyne bombing was a bombing targeting Medina Hotel killing 57 and injuring 307 others.
+The Beledweyne bombing was a bombing targeting Medina Hotel in Beledweyne, Somalia killing 57 and injuring 307 others.

 The attack

 On June 18, 2009, at around 10:30 am local time, an explosive-ladened Toyota car began to drive to the Medina Hotel.
 The car bomb was spotted before it reached the entrance of Medina Hotel, Omar Hashi Aden the National Security Minister of Somalia were about to leave the hotel when the car bomb drove through the entrance on the hotel crashing into parked cars before detonating its explosive device.
 The explosion severely damaged the hotel, killed 57 people, and left 307 injured.

-victims
+Victims

 Several influential people were also killed in the car bombing, including Ambassadors, ministers, military colonels, and clan elders.